Answered By: Colin Magee Last Updated: Aug 10, 2020 Views: 384

 Three ways to find materials in the library:

 - Browse the shelves.
-The shelves in the Open Stacks (where the books are mostly located) have magnets on them and shelf guides at the end of each shelf.
+The shelves in the Library Stacks (where the books are mostly located) have magnets on them and shelf guides at the end of each shelf to help you browse.

-- Look them up in the KCTCS Library Catalog.
-The KCTCS Library Catalog is the library's online card catalog, which shows you a listing of each book and movie inside the library.
-You can find the book's call number and locate the book on the shelf using the call number.
+- Look them up in the Library Catalog in Primo.
+The Library Catalog in Primo is the library's card catalog, which shows you a listing of each book and movie inside the library.
+You can find the book's call number and then locate the book on the shelf using the call number.